Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-In Fig.~\ref{fig:PMD} (a) and (b), the PMD of $^{13}$N is shown and compared with the theoretical PMDs from the DWIA and QTC calculations with inelastic scattering contribution.
-Due to the kinematics, PMD peak position from ($\textit{p}$, $\textit{p}'$) is about 50 MeV/$c$ lower than that from ($\textit{p}$, 2$\textit{p}$).
-The summed distribution combining the ($\textit{p}$, 2$\textit{p}$) and ($\textit{p}$, $\textit{p}'$) PMDs is close to symmetric and reproduces well the data.
-The good agreement of the theoretical distributions and the experimental ones confirms the predicted strong inelastic-scattering component to the loosely-bound proton removal, which leads to fractional contributions of 51\% with the DWIA and of 43\% with the QTC.
-The inelastic-scattering component has also been observed with the invariant-mass technique in the case of one-nucleon removal with a $^{9}$Be target~\cite{Charity2019, Charity2020}.
-Percentage contributions of 17\% and 21\% from the inelastic scattering have been extracted for the one-proton removal from $^{9}$C and $^{13}$O at around 65 MeV/nucleon~\cite{Charity2020}.
-If the inelastic-scattering component is not taken into account, the present one-proton removal {\it R}$_{s}$ will be around unity, coinciding with the loosely-bound nucleon-removal {\it R}$_{s}$ from eikonal model based analysis \cite{Bazin2009,Gade2008,tostevingade14,tostevingade21}.
+As shown in Figs.~\ref{fig:PMD} (a) and (b), the sum of the ($\textit{p}$, 2$\textit{p}$) and ($\textit{p}$, $\textit{p}'$) PMDs is close to symmetric and reproduces well the PMD of $^{13}$N. The good agreement confirms the predicted strong inelastic-scattering component in the loosely bound proton removal, which has fractional contributions of 51\% with the DWIA and of 43\% with the QTC.
+The inelastic-scattering component was also observed in the one-nucleon removal with a $^{9}$Be target using the invariant-mass technique~\cite{Charity2019, Charity2020}.
+Percentage contributions of 17\% and 21\% from the inelastic scattering were extracted for the one-proton removal from $^{9}$C and $^{13}$O at $\sim$65 MeV/nucleon~\cite{Charity2020}.
+If the inelastic-scattering component is ignored, the present one-proton removal {\it R}$_{s}$ will be around unity, coinciding with the loosely bound nucleon-removal {\it R}$_{s}$ from eikonal model based analysis \cite{Bazin2009,Gade2008,tostevingade14,tostevingade21}.
+Performing additional coincidence measurements with the recoil and decayed protons to obtain the angular distribution and the $^{14}$O excitation energy would further characterize the inelastic components.
 The low-lying excited states considered here have multiparticle-multihole configurations.
 It was shown recently that inelastic scattering with large momentum transfer has the advantage of populating multiparticle-multihole states~\cite{Gade2022}.
-Such states are beyond the descriptions of the $(p,pN)$ and the eikonal models, which assume beforehand that the projectile is a single-particle state plus an inert core~\cite{Hansen2003}.
+Descriptions of such states are beyond the $(p,pN)$ and the eikonal models, which assume beforehand that the projectile is a single-particle state plus an inert core~\cite{Hansen2003}.